roura356a/csk/intl.en-US/User Guide for Genomics Service/AGS workflow/Sample workflow templates.md

       args: ["{{inputs.parameters.message}}"]
 ```

-However, DAG template uses a task prefix to specify another task.
-For example, `{{tasks.generate-parameter.outputs.parameters.hello-param}}` can be specified.
+However, a DAG template uses a task prefix to specify another task, for example, `{{tasks.generate-parameter.outputs.parameters.hello-param}}`.

 ## Loops

 This type of workflow template allows you to configure a loop workflow.

--   The following template is used to iterate over a set of inputs:
+-   The following template is most commonly used to iterate over a set of inputs:

     ```
     apiVersion: argoproj.io/v1alpha1